Sheba: Horn of Africa

-The role played by Sabaeans in the formation of Dʿmt (Di'amat), located in modern-day Ethiopia's Tigray Region and founded c.
+The role played by Sabaeans in the formation of Dʿmt (Di'amat), a polity located in the Tigray Region of Ethiopia and founded c.
 800 BCE, continues to be debated by scholars.
 Evidence of strong Sabaean influence includes Sabaic inscriptions and Sabaean temples.
 Scholars of South Arabian archaeology and epigraphy tend to favour a migration and/or colonisation, while scholars of African archaeology tend to stress an indigenous origin.
-Sabaean populations migrated to maintain the new polity, and link it with the mother country, including through managing trade between the two (ivory might have especially been a driver of the expansion).
-The capital of the new kingdom was Yeha, where a great temple was built for Almaqah, the national god of Saba.
-Four other Almaqah temples are also known from Di'amat (including the Temple of Meqaber Gaʿewa), and other inscriptions mention the complete remainder of the known Sabaean deities.
-The great Yeha temple was modelled by Sabaean masons off of the Almaqah Temple at Sirwah (a major urban center of Saba).
-Besides religion, Sabaean culture also diffused into Di'amat through the use of objects, architectural techniques, artistic styles, institutions, paleographical styles for writings inscriptions, and the use of abstract symbols.
+According to the former view, Sabaean populations migrated to the Horn of Africa to establish and/or maintain the new polity, including through managing trade between the two (ivory might have especially been a driver of the expansion).
+Notably, five temples for Almaqah, the national god of Saba, were built in what is thought to be the domain of the kingdom, including one at its capital, Yeha, which was possibly modelled after another temple at Sirwah; others temples in the Horn of Africa included the Temple of Meqaber Gaʿewa.

+Besides religion, Sabaean culture diffused into Di'amat through the use of objects, architectural techniques, artistic styles, institutions, paleographical styles for writings inscriptions, and the use of abstract symbols.
 Leaders in Di'amat used the classical South Arabian title, the mukarrib, and one particular title that is seen is the "Mukarrib of Diʿamat and Saba" (mkrb Dʿmt s-S^{1}bʾ).
+Further, inscriptions mention the complete remainder of the known Sabaean deities.
 The exact timing of the collapse of Di'amat is not known: it happened around the mid-1st millennium BCE and involved a destruction of Yeha along with a number of adjacent sites.
 This also happened when Saba was beginning to lose its grip on power over South Arabia.

 In 2019 Sabaean inscriptions were found in Somaliland and Puntland, as well as a Sabaean temple whose inscriptions say its construction was ordered by the admiral of Sheba's fleet.

 In 2025 Alfredo González-Ruibal said "we can perhaps discern two different models: a proper colonialist one along the northern Somali seaboard, with direct intervention of the state and aimed at the extraction of resources, and a diasporic model in the northern Horn [where Dʿmt was located], led by élites who soon mixed with local people, while maintaining ties with their ancestral homeland".

 Military warfare continued between Saba, Ethiopia, and Himyar during the second Sabaean period, with a dynamic and shifting array of alliances.
 Recently discovered evidence shows that these encounters took place, not only on the peninsula, but also on Ethiopian territory during expeditions launched by the Sabaeans.